Death toll from Irish petrol station blast rises to nine

 “This tragedy is a terrible blow to a community that is closely knit and where every loss and injury will be felt by every member of the community and far beyond.”

-Irish premier Micheal Martin said he expected the death toll to rise.
+Irish premier Micheal Martin said that he will visit the village of Creeslough.

-The Taoiseach described Friday as the “darkest of days” for Donegal and Ireland.
+“I think the entire nation is shocked at what has happened, it’s an unspeakable tragedy,” he told reporters in Cork.

-“People across this island will be numbed by the same sense of shock and utter devastation as the people of Creeslough at this tragic loss of life,” he said.
+“Our thoughts and our payers, our hearts go out to the people of Creeslough, to the families of those who have lost their lives and who have been injured, and to the entire community who are numbed and shocked by what has happened.

 Donegal TD Pearse Doherty, who was at the scene on Saturday morning, said there were a number of people missing.